paulx3/readability_manipulation/README.md

     First you need to download [Simple PPDB](https://cs.brown.edu/people/epavlick/data.html) and put it under project folder.
 2.
+    Then you should run

+    ``python repl_loader.py``

+    to read simple ppdb and save it to a pickle file
+3.
     ``python readability_cal.py``

     The program will replace words in `beam_size_4_residual.txt`